oaayoub/bosta_challenge/README.md

 3. Navigate to the project directory: `cd bosta_challenge`
 4. Build the Docker image: `docker-compose build`
 5. Start the containers: `docker-compose up -d`
+6. It's now Listening to requests on `http://localhost:8080/`

 ### Docker Containers